Trump-Pelosi feud erupts during speech to Congress as impeachment trial nears end

 Democratic women stood and chanted “HR 3” - a reference to a Democratic bill that would lower drug costs.

-In the Democratic response to Trump’s speech, Michigan Governor Gretchen Whitmer said in excerpts of her remarks: “Democrats are trying to make your healthcare better.
+In the televised Democratic response to Trump’s speech, Michigan Governor Gretchen Whitmer said: “Democrats are trying to make your healthcare better.
 Republicans in Washington are trying to take it away.”

 Trump offered an upbeat portrayal of his presidency in hopes of persuading Americans to give him another four-year term in the Nov.
-3 election.He saluted surprise guest Juan Guaido, the Venezuelan opposition leader, and made cancer-stricken conservative talk radio host Rush Limbaugh an immediate recipient of the presidential Medal of Freedom, Trump’s wife Melania pinning the ribbon around Limbaugh’s neck.
+3 election.He saluted surprise guest Juan Guaido, the Venezuelan opposition leader, and made cancer-stricken conservative talk radio host Rush Limbaugh an immediate recipient of the presidential Medal of Freedom, with Trump’s wife Melania pinning the ribbon around Limbaugh’s neck.

-Trump also revived his arguments that migrants should be stopped from crossing the southern U.S. border and that so-called “sanctuary cities” where migrants are protected are wrong.
+Trump also revived his polarizing arguments that migrants should be stopped from crossing the southern U.S. border and that so-called “sanctuary cities” where migrants are protected are wrong.
 His immigration policies are opposed by Democrats.

 Pelosi could be seen shaking her head as Trump spoke of his views on immigration.